-In another post, we provide an overview of what plugins are all about and how you can use plugins to easily enhance your site’s capabilities.
+In another post, we provide an overview of what plugins are all about and how you can use these to extend your site’s capabilities.

 You can read this article here: